The first four “bowls” destroyed the economic structure of Babylon. The next “bowl” targets its political sphere – Revelation 16:10-11.

-The first “four bowls of wrath” attacked the economic infrastructure of the empire that was so vital to the ability of the “beast” to dominate the “inhabitants of the earth,” and to wage war “against the saints.”
-By this point, the system of global commerce on which the World-Power depended was either destroyed completely, or, at least, greatly diminished.
-The “fifth bowl” attacks the political and religious power structures of the empire.
+The first “four bowls of wrath” attacked the economic infrastructure of the empire used to dominate the “inhabitants of the earth” and to wage war on the “saints,” leaving the global commerce on which the “beast” depended destroyed.
+Now, the “fifth bowl” targets its political power and prestige.

-The fifth “bowl” weakened the political authority of the “beast” in preparation for the final “war” between the earthly forces of the “Dragon” and those of the “Lamb,” the so-called “battle of Armageddon” – (Revelation 16:12-16).
+The destruction of the economic and political power structures sets the stage for the final “war” between the earthly forces of the “Dragon” and of the “Lamb,” the “battle of the day of God Almighty” at “Armageddon,” which occurs when the sixth “bowl of wrath” is emptied – (Revelation 16:12-16).

-The “darkness” provides a literary link to the sounding of the “fifth trumpet” when the sun was “darkened” because of the “smoke that ascended from the Abyss.”
-Likewise, the “pain” that caused men to “gnaw their tongues” echoes the earlier plague of “locusts,” when the followers of the “beast” were “tormented five months.”
-So here, the “inhabitants of the earth” who gave allegiance to the “beast” were tormented by “their pains and their sores” – (Exodus 10:21-29, Revelation 9:1-3).
+Likewise, the “pain” that caused men to “gnaw their tongues” echoes the earlier plague of “locusts” when the followers of the “beast” were “tormented for five months.”
+So here, the “inhabitants of the earth” who give allegiance to the “beast” are tormented by “their pains and sores.”
+The plague harms both the “beast” and the “inhabitants of the earth” who render homage to its image. – (Exodus 10:21-29, Revelation 9:1-3).

 However, just as with the “sixth trumpet,” the men who take the “mark of the beast” refuse to repent.
 Instead, they “blaspheme the God of heaven.”